openhive-network/wax-doc/src/typescript/encryption/encrypt-operations.md

 ## Encrypting Operations within a Transaction

-These examples demonstrate how to handle encryption and decryption using both direct methods and the transaction builder interface in the Wax library.
+These examples demonstrate how to handle encryption and decryption using both direct methods and the `Transaction` interface in the Wax library.

 +++ One key encryption